 Contracting with a Licensed Plumber and Related Fees

-- Plumber may begin the construction work to connect from the existing City sewer line to the house.
+The plumber may begin the construction work to connect the existing City sewer line to the house.